hshamsadd/HackYourFtutre-Notes/Week-3/3-Spread/Spread in Array Literals.md

 # JavaScript Spread Syntax: Explained with Mammal Examples!

-Welcome, beginner coders!
 Let's learn about a cool JavaScript feature called the **spread syntax**.
 It looks like three dots (`...`) and is super handy for working with arrays (lists of items).
 We'll use fun mammal examples from the order Carnivora to make it easy to understand!

 ## Our Mammal Families (Arrays)